Paggylyn/Paggylyn/README.md

 <p align="center">
-WARNING: Just as jesters, I tend to be sarcastic and rude.
+WARNING: Just as jesters, I tend to be sarcastic, sassy, and everything in between.
 Do keep in mind, I'm joking unless stated otherwise.
 Tell me if you need me to use tone tellers.
 I also get kinda frustrated when peope call jesters clowns.
 There's a difference and I WILL correct you.
 </p>